vrrdnt/youtube-collector/README.md

 ### Installing Python
 Click [here](https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe) to download the correct python installer.
 Click install, and make sure **pip** gets installed along with Python.
 (There will be a checkbox).
+Also make sure to add Python to your PATH.
+(Should be another checkbox.)
 Once finished, restart your computer.

 ### Installing the required libraries